typesandtimes/tale/_drafts/decades.md

 	filename3="decade/tennesseean-1900-century-not-ended.png"
 	caption=three_articles_caption %}

+Stephen Jay Gould deemed the debate to be one between "high culture" on one side --- the scholarly mantle of Ordinals --- and "vernacular culture" on the other --- the common-sense laurels of Cardinals, most notably expressed in the 1890s.[^gouldculture]
+A century later, he remarks, it would be Arthur C. Clarke's _2001_ vs. Prince's _1999_.

+On the side of high culture, insisting that centuries begin in the `01` years, stood [Pope Leo XIII](https://en.wikipedia.org/wiki/Pope_Leo_XIII),[^popeaddress] astronomers going back centuries,[^loc] and many newspaper editors.
+They even recognized the distinction as one between cardinal and ordinal numbers, going back at least to 1699.[^delaisement]

+{% capture german_song %}
+Have you wondered whether we've started a new decade as much as this person? "[Wann fängt das XIX.
+Jahrhundert an?](https://books.google.com/books?id=tRVDAAAAcAAJ&pg=PA857&lpg=PA857&dq=%22Wann+fangt+das+XIX.+Jahrhundert+an?%22&source=bl&ots=rn7HjVD-2F&sig=ACfU3U3D1TvWV04VyzhSD1mx9GH6xczr_Q&hl=en&sa=X&ved=2ahUKEwi44ZLTi-nmAhXjV98KHWmHC2QQ6AEwA3oECAQQAQ#v=onepage&q=%22Wann%20fangt%20das%20XIX.%20Jahrhundert%20an%3F%22&f=false)" ("When Does the 19th Century Begin?") _Allgemeine musikalische Zeitung_, 18 September 1799.
+{% endcapture %}
+{% include image.html
+	img_style="width: 50%;"
+	filename="decade/german-music.png"
+	description=german_song
+	figcaption_style="width: 600px;" %}

 On the side of vernacular culture, arguing for the `00` years, stood Kaiser Wilhelm II of Germany,[^kaiser] the Wellesley College president,[^colleges] and --- most importantly --- the common man.
 One such common man articulated his position on the "great secular event" of the turn of the century as a populist backlash to "the abacists":

 > Shall we wait now a whole year for 1901, at the behest of the abacists?
 No, we will not pass over the significant year 1900, which is stamped with the great secular change, but with cheers we will welcome it and the new century.
 The 1900 men, who compose the vast majority of the people, say to their opponents: "We freely admit that the century you have in your mind, the artificial century, begins in 1901, but the natural century (which we prefer) begins in 1900."[^abacists]

-In the end, with the intelligentsia on their side the Ordinals won the debate on centuries, as long as the ordinally-specified phrase "the \_\_th century" remains the common expression for centurial periods of history.
+In the end, with the intelligentsia on their side the Ordinals won the debate on centuries, as long as the ordinally-specified phrase "the `__`th century" remains the common expression for centurial periods of history.
 Then do they also win the debate on decades?

 # What's a Decade Anyway?

+A millennium is grandiose.
+A century is once in a lifetime.
+But a decade?
+That's pedestrian.
+Indeed, among these three periodizations of history, the decade stands alone as being primarily cultural in nature.
+"Decades are not a function of calendar time," wrote Newsweek journalist Bill Barol.
+"They are trends, values, and associations, bundled up and tied together in the national memory."[^newsweek]

 Without the grandeur of a century, the decade question has prompted far less (serious) debate.
 The decade, as a periodization of history, is a fairly recent concept.
 In the 1940s historian Marc Bloch had already warned against the "insidious" practice of periodizing by centuries:
 > We no longer name ages after their heroes.
 We very prudently number them in sequence every hundred years, starting from a point fixed, once and for all, at the year 1 of the Christian era. [...]
 Unfortunately, no law of history enjoins that only those years whose dates end with the figures '01' coincide with the critical points of human evolution.[^bloch]